Apps for Balance

 Achieving work-life balance is easier when the mind and body are both relaxed.
-But fitting in time each day to take in a yoga class isn't always doable. <p> The <a href=http://dailyworkoutapps.com/dailyworkoutapps/Daily_Workouts.html target=”_blank”>Simply Yoga app</a> lets busy employees squeeze in a 20-, 40- or 60-minute workout wherever they are.
+But fitting in time each day to take a yoga class isn't always doable.
+The Simply Yoga app lets busy professionals squeeze in a 20-, 40- or 60-minute workout wherever they are.
 The app walks users through more than 60 poses, each demonstrated by a certified personal trainer.
-Simply Yoga also includes options for creating custom routines. <p> Platform: Available for Apple and Android devices<p> Price: $1.99 to $2.99
+Simply Yoga also includes options for creating custom routines.

-Part of what plays into a successful work-life balance is breaking away from the office now and then.
+Part of having a successful work-life balance is breaking away from the office now and then.
 However, sometimes work just needs to get done.
-The <a href=http://www.splashtop.com/home target=”_blank”>Splashtop Remote Desktop</a> gives users access to all their PC or Mac files and programs from their smartphone or tablet.
-The app is able to stream video and audio from users' PCs or Macs, allowing them to interact with their PowerPoint, Keynote, Word, Excel, Outlook, Quicken, IE, Firefox, Safari, "World of Warcraft" files, and other PC and MAC applications.
-The app gives busy employees the freedom to get work done from places other than their office.
+The Splashtop Remote Desktop gives users access to all their PC or Mac files and programs from their smartphone or tablet.
+The app can stream video and audio from users' PCs or Macs, allowing them to interact with their PowerPoint, Keynote, Word, Excel, Outlook, Quicken, IE, Firefox, Safari, "World of Warcraft" files and other PC and Mac applications.
+The app gives busy professionals the freedom to get work done from places other than their office.

-The <a href=http://www.instapaper.com/ target=”_blank”>Instapaper app</a> gives users a bookmark that lets them save articles and Web pages they want to read but just don't have time for.
-When users do snare some free time, whether it's on their commute home or while waiting in line at the bank, they can access the app and start reading the articles they saved.
-The app makes articles less cumbersome to read by saving articles in a text-only format and stripping away the full-size layout to optimize for smartphone and tablet screens.
-Everything saved is also available offline, giving users the ability to read the articles whenever they prefer and not just when they are connected to Wi-Fi. <p> Platform: Available on Apple and Android devices<p> Price: $4.99<br><br> <i>Follow Chad Brooks on Twitter @<a href=http://twitter.com/cbrooks76 target=”_blank”>cbrooks76</a> or BusinessNewsDaily @<a href=http://twitter.com/bndarticles target=”_blank”>BNDarticles</a>.
-We're also on <a href=http://facebook.com/businessnewsdaily target=_blank”>Facebook</a> & <a href=https://plus.google.com/113390396142026041164/posts target=”_blank”>Google+</a>. <br><br> <li><a href=http://cell-phones.toptenreviews.com/smartphones/?cmpid=ttr-bnd target=”_blank”>The Top 10 Smartphones for 2012</a>
+The Instapaper app gives you a bookmark that lets you save articles and web pages you want to read, but don't have time for.
+When you do find some free time on your commute home or while waiting in line at the store, you can access the app and start reading what you saved.
+The app makes articles less cumbersome to read by saving them in a text-only format and stripping away the full-size layout, optimizing the content for smartphone and tablet screens.
+Everything saved is also available offline, giving users the ability to read the articles even when they're not connected to Wi-Fi.